Guide for our members

 Don't lose your certification

 The safety of young people is a top priority for any Rotary-related activity, especially when travel might be involved.
-Any district that plans exchanges with a district on the noncertified list will lose its own certification status.
+Any district that plans exchanges with a district that is not certified will lose its own certification status.
+Consult with your district Youth Exchange chair or district governor to learn if your district is certified.
 Club-level exchanges are also forbidden and jeopardize a district's certification status.
 Certified districts must follow all Rotary policies to maintain their status.

 How to ensure student safety and manage risk